Drconfused/Motor-Tool-Attachments/Drconfused_MotorTools_Modifiers/Readme.md

 Thank you Mayic/Jayic for getting me even more excited about adding to my mods and gaining deeper insights into the workings of xml and giving a great sense of community.

 Xajar because his flagstone frames are my most used block hands down, until I have enough resources and a good stupply of wet flagstone blocks or self upgrading steel or a crap ton of rebar frames.

+Stallionden, specifically your mining machine was a game changer for me was interacted with every moment I had.
+I couldn't just have one, but had to have 10 or so.
+It was a great addition for basebuilders and will surely be inspiration to future projects I help manifest.

+And of course a massive thankyou to the FunPimps for continuing to work on this game.